larygwil/fontypython/branches/layoutchange/htmldev/help.md

 If you are stuck, go into your "fontypython" folder and open the file named "lastFontBeforeSegfault", that will be the culprit!

 To find your fontypython directory, see the [Info](#info) section in this help.
-You can also ask fonty for the path.
+You can also ask Fonty for the path.
 On the command-line, run:

         fontypython -d